Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Against the Jets, Gronkowski has averaged 32.6 receiving yards per game in his five career matchups, 22.9 fewer than his over/under for Sunday's game.
+- Gronkowski is averaging 32.6 receiving yards per game in five career matchups against the Jets, 22.9 fewer than his receiving yards prop bet over/under for Sunday's game (55.5).

-- Gronkowski has caught a touchdown pass against the Jets twice, and had multiple TDs in one of those games.
+- Gronkowski, in five matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

 - Note: Gronkowski's stats vs. Jets date back to 2016.

-- The 267.9 passing yards the Jets allow per game makes them the NFL's 27th-ranked pass defense this season.
+- The Jets are giving up 267.9 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Jets defense is ranked 16th in the league.
+- The Jets' defense is 16th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Panthers, Gronkowski caught one pass for 23 yards (23 yards per catch) while being targeted two times.
+- Against the Panthers last week, Gronkowski was targeted two times and picked up 23 yards on one reception.

-- Gronkowski has racked up 114 receiving yards (38.0 per game), reeling in eight balls on 22 targets over his last three games.
+- Gronkowski's eight grabs have gotten him 114 yards (38.0 per game) over his last three outings.
+He was targeted 22 times.

 Gronkowski's Tampa Bay Teammates